Comparison

 | Bite-sized lessons | Topic guides + worked examples | Class-leading short-lesson format |

-| Exam-style practice | Board-aligned questions across AQA / Edexcel / OCR | Lighter — focus is recall over exam application |
+| Exam-style practice | Low-focus cards first, then board-aligned questions across AQA / Edexcel / OCR | Lighter — focus is recall over exam application |

 | Adaptive Error Log | Yes — re-surfaces specific mistakes | Spaced repetition over lesson cards |